 Supportive Periodontal Care

-After Dr. Ghiassi or Dr. Parker has completed the active phase of periodontal treatment, your periodontal disease will be under control.
+After Dr. Ghiassi has completed the active phase of periodontal treatment, your periodontal disease will be under control.
 He will provide you with a personalized maintenance program of care to keep your gums healthy.

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
-Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
-Ghiassi or Parker will give you an excellent chance of keeping your teeth for your lifetime.
+Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Dr. Ghiassi will give you an excellent chance of keeping your teeth for your lifetime.

 Why is supportive periodontal care important?